Next step: Investing your IRA

 These simulations take into account the volatility that a typical target date asset allocation might experience under different market conditions.
 Volatility of the stocks, bonds and short-term asset classes is based on the historical annual data from 1926 through the most recent year-end data available from Ibbotson Associates, Inc. Stocks (domestic and foreign) are represented by Ibbotson Associates SBBI S&P 500 Total Return Index, bonds are represented by Ibbotson Associates SBBI U.S. Intermediate Term Government Bonds Total Return Index, and short term are represented by Ibbotson Associates SBBI 30-day U.S. Treasury Bills Total Return Index, respectively.
 It is not possible to invest directly in an index.
 All indices include reinvestment of dividends and interest income.
 All calculations are purely hypothetical and a suggested salary multiplier is not a guarantee of future results; it does not reflect the return of any particular investment or take into consideration the composition of a participant’s particular account.
 The salary multiplier is intended only to be one source of information that may help you assess your retirement income needs.
 Remember, past performance is no guarantee of future results.
 Performance returns for actual investments will generally be reduced by fees or expenses not reflected in these hypothetical calculations.
 Returns also will generally be reduced by taxes.

 For a Traditional IRA, for 2018 full deductibility of a contribution is available to active participants whose 2018 Modified Adjusted Gross Income (MAGI) is $101,000 or less (joint) and $63,000 or less (single); partial deductibility for MAGI up to $121,000 (joint) and $73,000 (single).
-In addition, full deductibility of a contribution is available for working or nonworking spouses who are not covered by an employer-sponsored plan whose MAGI is less than $189,000; and partial deductibility for MAGI up to $199,000.
+In addition, full deductibility of a contribution is available for working or nonworking spouses of plan participants who are not themselves covered by an employer-sponsored plan whose MAGI is less than $189,000; and partial deductibility for MAGI up to $199,000.
 For 2019 full deductibility of a contribution is available to active participants whose 2019 Modified Adjusted Gross Income (MAGI) is $103,000 or less (joint) and $64,000 or less (single); partial deductibility for MAGI up to $123,000 (joint) and $74,000 (single).
-In addition, full deductibility of a contribution is available for working or nonworking spouses who are not covered by an employer-sponsored plan whose MAGI is less than $191,000; and partial deductibility for MAGI up to $201,000.
+In addition, full deductibility of a contribution is available for working or nonworking spouses of plan participants who are not themselves covered by an employer-sponsored plan whose MAGI is less than $193,000; and partial deductibility for MAGI up to $203,000.
+If neither you nor your spouse (if any) is a participant in a workplace plan, then your Traditional IRA contribution is always tax deductible, regardless of your income.

 Investing involves risk, including risk of loss.